What types of service dogs do you train?

 How long is your wait time for a fully trained dog?

-Our average wait time from the time from when we receive a deposit to the time a dog is placed in their new home is usually about 12 to 18 months.
+Our average wait time from the time from when we receive a deposit to the time a dog is placed in their new home is usually about 2 years.

 Where do your dogs come from?